EliasTheGrandMasterOfMistakes/turnip-builds/README.md

  Folder Location: Vendor/lib64/hw/

 ### Vendor 32 Libraries:
  Doesn't exist for while a 32 bits library, i recommend you to use a just 64bit rom or not use a 32 bit application if are possible

 ### Adreno Tools:
- Weekly will have a zip for usage in adrenotools, it's manually builded.
- You can use it in adrenotools applications
+  We now build in CI adrenotools releases for usage in emulators it's based in a copy from [adrenotoolsdrivers](https://github.com/K11MCH1/AdrenoToolsDrivers) from KIMCHI You can use in supported emulators

 ### Scheduled Releases:
 - Automated releases at 06:00 UTC on the 1st and 15th of each month.